Distributing a Product

 |CCSS.ELA-Literacy.SL.9-10.1b||Work with peers to set rules for collegial discussions and decision-making (e.g., informal consensus, taking votes on key issues, presentation of alternate views), clear goals and deadlines, and individual roles as needed.|

 |CCSS.ELA-Literacy.SL.9-10.1c||Propel conversations by posing and responding to questions that relate the current discussion to broader themes or larger ideas; actively incorporate others into the discussion; and clarify, verify, or challenge ideas and conclusions.|

 |CCSS.ELA-Literacy.SL.9-10.1d||Respond thoughtfully to diverse perspectives, summarize points of agreement and disagreement, and, when warranted, qualify or justify their own views and understanding and make new connections in light of the evidence and reasoning presented.|

-6 Weeks and 4 Weeks: 60-70 minutes (one class); assign either the Addressing Audience Feedback or Planning a Distribution Process assignment
+Two 60-70 minute classes OR 60-70 minutes (one class); assign either the Addressing Audience Feedback or Planning a Distribution Process assignment